 A hernia is simply a defect in the fascia of the abdomen that allows the contents of the abdomen cavity (fat, intestine, etc.) to push through, often causing a visible or palpable bulge.
 There are several different forms of hernia depending on where they are located.
 Hernias are very common, with estimates that upwards of 25% of all men will develop an inguinal or groin hernia during their lifetimes.
 With only approximately 800,000 of these repaired every year, it is clear that millions of men live with hernias and don’t even know it.
 However, hernias are not limited only to men; women can also develop hernias.
-And contrary to we commonly believe, heavy lifting is not the only reason why hernias form.
+Contrary to what we commonly believe, heavy lifting is not the only reason why hernias form.
 Genetics, intra-abdominal pressure from obesity or pregnancy, connective tissue disorders, smoking and more can all contribute to the risk of developing a hernia.

 Hernias are not dangerous in and of themselves.
 However, if the contents of the hernia – usually intestinal tissue – get stuck within the hernia defect, this can lead to an emergency situation.
 There are two critical concerns: First is incarceration, when a hernia cannot be reduced back into the abdomen either by lying down or gently pushing on the protruding tissue.
 This means that the musculature and tissue around the hernia are tightly surrounding the organ.
 This can lead to strangulation, meaning blood flow is cut off to the hernia contents.
 If this is not addressed emergently (within a few hours) the trapped tissue can die.
-In the case of intestinal tissue, this would require not only hernia surgery to repair the defect, but also a colectomy or colon resection to remove the diseased, dead portion of large intestine.
+In the case of intestinal tissue, this would require not only hernia surgery to repair the defect but also a colectomy or colon resection to remove the diseased, dead portion of the large intestine.

 There are various forms of hernias and they are generally classified by either their location in the abdomen or what caused the hernia: